Supporting English Language Learners’ Use of Code-Switching in a Mainstream Charter School Classroom

+Supporting English Language Learners’ Use of Code-Switching in a Mainstream Charter School Classroom

+>

-The research question addressed in this project was, how can Latino-American students who are native Spanish speakers be better equipped in a general education setting as a way of helping them acquire English language proficiency?
+> The research question addressed in this project was, how can Latino-American students who are native Spanish speakers be better equipped in a general education setting as a way of helping them acquire English language proficiency?
 It documents four core-subject teacher’s classroom instruction and surveyed beliefs of second language acquisition and use of code-switching with their English language learners.
 It included data analysis of how English language learners use code-switching.
 The author documents the campuses’ development and implementation of a bilingual tutoring program to increase English language learner’s academic progress, a solution to supporting code-switching during students’ learning.

+>

-Turnwall, Samantha Jane, "Supporting English Language Learners’ Use of Code-Switching in a Mainstream Charter School Classroom" (2015).
-School of Education Student Capstones and Dissertations.
+> Turnwall, Samantha Jane, "Supporting English Language Learners’ Use of Code-Switching in a Mainstream Charter School Classroom" (2015).
+School of Education Student Capstone Theses and Dissertations.
 256.